Updated March 22, 2023

-Swift is an open programming language developed by Apple for macOS, iOS, watchOS, tvOS, etc. With the help of Swift, one can develop the applications which can run of macOS (i.e. for Apple Computers), iOS (i.e. for Apple Mobile Phones), watchOS (i.e. for Apple Watch) and tvOS (i.e. for Apple Television).
+Swift is an open programming language developed by Apple for macOS, iOS, watchOS, tvOS, etc. With the help of Swift, one can develop applications that can run of macOS (i.e. for Apple Computers), iOS (i.e. for Apple Mobile Phones), watchOS (i.e. for Apple Watch), and tvOS (i.e. for Apple Television).
 Swift is very easy to use and is open-source, so anyone can use it and develop something very spectacular based on his/her idea.
-Swift is a fast and efficient language that provides real-time feedback and it can be seamlessly integrated into existing Objective-C code.
-This ability of swift helps the developers to save time while writing the code and also help them to write more safer and more efficient code.
+Swift is a fast and efficient language that provides real-time feedback, and it can be seamlessly integrated into existing Objective-C code.
+This swift ability helps the developers save time while writing the code and help them write safer and more efficient code.
 In this topic, we are going to learn about React Native vs Swift.

-Head to Head Comparison Between React Native vs Swift (Infographics)
+Head to Head Comparison Between React Native and Swift (Infographics)

-Below are the top 12 differences between React Native vs Swift
+Below are the top 12 differences between React Native and Swift

 Key Differences Between React Native and Swift

 Below is the key difference between React Native and Swift: